FusionAuth/terraform-provider-fusionauth/docs/resources/idp_apple.md

 * `services_id` - (Required) The unique Id of the private key downloaded from Apple and imported into Key Master that will be used to sign the client secret.
 * `team_id` - (Required) The Apple App ID Prefix, or Team ID found in your Apple Developer Account which has been configured for Sign in with Apple.
 * `linking_strategy` - (Optional) The linking strategy to use when creating the link between the {idp_display_name} Identity Provider and the user.
+* `tenant_configuration` - (Optional) The configuration for each Tenant that limits the number of links a user may have for a particular identity provider.
+    - `tenant_id` - (Optional) The unique Id of the tenant that this configuration applies to.
+    - `limit_user_link_count_enabled` - (Optional) When enabled, the number of identity provider links a user may create is enforced by maximumLinks.
+    - `limit_user_link_count_maximum_links` - (Optional) Determines if this provider is enabled.
+If it is false then it will be disabled globally.